seanox/virtual-environment/README.md

 ## Advantages
 - Virtual drive as a single file containing the entire environment
 - Usable from local storage, external drives or network locations
-- Single?file structure simplifies copying, transferring and sharing
+- Single-file structure simplifies copying, transferring and sharing
 - Snapshots and versioning supported by Windows VHD/VHDX mechanisms
 - Multiple environments attachable in parallel on the same system
 - Switching between environments by attaching/detaching virtual drives
-- Consistent paths through fixed drive letters
+- Consistent paths with freely selectable drive letters
 - Host file system and registry usage avoided by operating inside the virtual drive
 - Centralized maintenance by distributing updated virtual drive files
 - Identical paths and configurations for teams, enabling reproducible automation workflows

 # Features
 - Support for VHD and VHDX virtual drives, including optional BitLocker